mongodb/specifications/source/server-selection/server-selection.rst

                 throw error

             if (maxStalenessSeconds is set and
-                maxStalenessSeconds * 1000 < 2 * heartbeatFrequencyMS and
+                maxStalenessSeconds * 1000 < heartbeatFrequencyMS + idleWriteFrequencyMS and
                 and topologyDescription.type is ReplicaSetWithPrimary or ReplicaSetNoPrimary):

                 client.lock.release()